Less Stress, More Happiness: How-tos for IECs and Their Clients

 Director, Applerouth Tutoring Services

-Diana Cohen is Applerouth’s lead liaison for IECs nationwide and assists in developing the company’s expert content on the admissions testing landscape.
+Diana became Applerouth’s Director of Brand and Content in 2019 after serving as the company’s lead liaison to the IEC community for over four years.
+In her new role, she focuses on developing Applerouth’s expert resources for parents, students, and educators.
+Even when not at work, she is immersed in the educational space, serving on the board of a local girls’ high school and volunteering at her children’s schools.
 She brings a strategy consulting and legal background to her work, holding a BA in Public Policy from Duke and and JD from Yale Law School.

 Applerouth Tutoring Services